callanalexander/pardalote/README.md

 ## Requirements

-- Windows.
+- Windows PC (for now).
 Not tested on Mac or Linux.
 The notebooks assume Windows paths.
 - Python 3.11.
 - Audio files.
 - Embeddings for those files, from [BirdNET-Analyzer](https://github.com/birdnet-team/BirdNET-Analyzer) or [Perch](https://github.com/google-research/perch-hoplite).
-- 8 GB RAM, or 16 GB for datasets above a few hundred thousand segments.

 ## Documentation